grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 "I have a boat where I could use ten more of these," Percy replied.

 "Pretty expensive element for buying multiples of."
-The lady offered.
-She was frail and small.
+The lady was frail and small.
 In this depot full of huge people, she was certainly the tiniest Percy had seen, or would even expect to see.
 She had big rubbery ears and a heavily-lined face with a tiny nose that wiggled when she talked.
 She was dressed in a wool cloak that was worn thin but clearly made of what was originally a high-quality material.
 Over it, she wore a fraying shawl with an intricate fair-isle pattern.
 She looked like a person who would never be quite warm enough in this hole-in-the-rock they were currently in.

 "The cost is the reason I'll be lucky to get a single one of these," said Percy.